These Aussie Classics Are Being Reissued On Vinyl For Ausmusic Month

-The company has hit us with a girthy list of Aussie LPs that vinyl vultures will be able to add to their record crates in a few weeks’ time, including classics from the likes of Regurgitator, Goanna, Choirboys, Dannii Minogue, Taxiride, Fente, george, Warrumpi Band, Sunnyboys and Leonardo’s Bride.
+The company has revealed a girthy list of Aussie LPs that vinyl vultures will be able to add to their record crates in a few weeks’ time, including classics from Regurgitator, Goanna, Choirboys, Dannii Minogue, Taxiride, Frente!, george, Warumpi Band, Sunnyboys and Leonardo’s Bride.

 WATCH: Regurgitator – ‘Polyester Girl’

-Here’s the rundown of all the reissues you can get your hands on next month:
+Here’s the rundown of all the reissues you can get your hands in anticipation of Ausmusic Month.

 Regurgitator – Unit